carlesfernandez/docker-petalinux/README.md

 # docker-petalinux

-A somehow generic Xilinx PetaLinux docker file, using Ubuntu (though some tweaks might be possible for Windows).
+A somehow generic Xilinx PetaLinux & Vivado docker file, using Ubuntu (though some tweaks might be possible for Windows).

 It was successfully tested with version `2018.3` and `2019.1`, _which is the last version handled by this release_.